jktoh/capstone_project/README.md

 - Include actual financial performances of unicorns before and after IPO for evaluation of classifier
 - Identify potential clusters using unsupervised models
 - Identifying companies with creative accounting (but extremely rare known case such as Enron)
+- Features are more interpretable from `LogisticRegression` or `DecisionTree`, than `XGBoost`, at the expense of lower accuracies.